eugeniocortesi/MuranoLab/README.md

 This is an example of WindowPatternCard
 - token : from 3 (easy) to 6 (difficult) from official rules but tou can insert the number you want
-- title : the title you want to the card
+- title : the title you want to the card adding before "personalized"
 - matrix: each [..] is a line of the windowPatter; you can insert only 5 enum for each line from : GREEN, YELLOW, BLUE, VIOLET, RED, LIGHT1, LIGHT2, DARK5, DARK6, MEDIUMS3, MEDIUMS4, EMPTY
 - inUse: false